yskszk63/java-language-server/README.md

     ./scripts/build.sh

 At the time of this writing, the build only works on Mac, because of the way it uses JLink.
 However, it would be straightforward to fix this by changing `scripts/link_mac.sh` to be more like `scripts/link_windows.sh`.

+### Editing

+Please run ./configure before your first commit to install a pre-commit hook that formats the code.